SeriouslyBaked/ChugLab/content/_index.md

 contact:
     header: "Contact Chug Lab"
     text: '<p>Contact Chug Lab on FaceBook or directly during opening hours.<br><br>Chug Lab is located in Street 376, House # 25A, in Phnom Penh, Cambodia.<br>
-            This is more or less half-way between street 105 and street 113 and not so far from neither Monivong (street 93) or Mao Tse Tsung, as can be seen on the interactive map below.</p>'
+            This is more or less half-way between street 105 and street 113 and not so far from neither Monivong (street 93) or Mao Tse Tsung, as can be seen on the interactive map below.<br>
+            Please keep in mind that there is very limited parking and besides, you drive like shit when you are drunk!</p>'
 ---